r7kamura/restaurant/README.md

 # Restaurant
 Restaurant serves your data via auto-defined RESTful API on your rails application.
-All you have to do is to edit config/routes.rb.

-## Get started
+## Usage
 ```
 $ rails new example
 $ cd example